List of Upin & Ipin episodes: Season 7 (2013)

-Upin and Ipin will start their fun story with the Chinese New Year story featuring a Chinese girl, Mei Mei (美美) as the seventh season's premier.
+Upin and Ipin will start their fun story with the Chinese New Year story featuring a Chinese girl, Mei Mei, as the seventh season's premier.
 The episodes air on Saturday evenings at 6:30 pm.
 The first episode was scheduled to air on 2 March 2013, but due to technical problems the first episode have been pushed to 9 March 2013.